Support and services for diverse needs

 Commitment to Equity & Inclusion

-Eastern Health is committed to ensuring that the needs of all consumers, carers and their families as well as our staff, students and volunteers are identified and met in an appropriate and respectful manner.
-Working in partnership with our communities, Eastern Health will ensure we provide a culturally safe environment that recognises, responds and supports the diverse needs of our consumers and our workforce (Eastern Health Equity & Inclusion Standard 2020).
+Eastern Health is committed to identifying and meeting the needs of all consumers, carers, families, staff, students, and volunteers in a respectful and appropriate manner.
+In partnership with our communities, we strive to create a culturally safe and inclusive environment that recognises, responds to, and supports the diverse backgrounds, experiences, and needs of both our consumers and workforce.

 Snapshot of Diversity Within Eastern Health Communities

-• 33,134 of our patients have a primary language other than English
+• 29% speak a language other than English

 • Our services are provided in 77 different languages